adammark/Markup.js/README.md

 You can implement Markup.js in a few different ways.
-The right strategy depends on many factors, including the speed and size of your app, the number of templates you're handling, and whether you want the templates to be reusable throughout your codebase.
+The right strategy depends on many factors, including the speed and size of your app, the number of templates you're handling, and whether the templates should be reusable throughout your codebase.

 ### 1. Writing templates as JavaScript strings